 Peas can be saved using the same method as beans.
 Just let them dry on the plants and do not let them get wet.
 Once dried, pull them from the plants and harvest the seeds from inside the pods.
 The seeds should be fully dried before you store.

 Again, let your peppers dried on the plants before harvesting.
-Pick the peppers off the plants and harvest the seeds inside (Always wear gloves when working with peppers and do not touch your eyes, I’m speaking from bad experience with this one!).
+Pick the peppers off the plants and harvest the seeds inside (Always wear gloves when working with peppers and do not touch your eyes, I’m speaking from a bad experience with this one!).
 The seeds should be fully dried before you put away, so you may need to let them dry for a bit longer on a plate where they will not be disturbed.

-Squash and Pumpkin –
+Squash and Pumpkin Seeds –

 Similar to cucumbers, let the squash or pumpkins ripen for a long time on the stems (leave them for at least another 3 weeks past the regular “ripe” stage).
 Pick the veggies and then leave them for yet another 3 weeks before even opening the plants to remove the seeds.
 Squash and pumpkin seeds will need to be ferment before they are harvested, and they will do this best still inside the vegetable.
 After this time has passed, remove the seeds and wash them thoroughly (you want the oily feel to be gone).
 Dry the seeds from the water and then let them sit to finish drying in a warm, dry area before putting away.